georgemm01/Brazos_CATS/README.md

 These tests will check on the clusters capability of submit jobs locally, through condor via the CE, and through glideIns with the CMS VO.

+You must have a CMS account, be registered in the CMS VO, and have your certificate/DN mapped so that you are able to initialize your proxy.
+For instructions about that [see here].(http://mitchcomp.physics.tamu.edu/tier3/newuser/new_user.php#sec2).

 ##  Clone the repository